antonioastorino/Digital-Circuit-Simulator/README.md

 Generates a binary signal for use as input signal.
 Instances of this class are created by DCSClockSignal and DCSInput classes.
 The user should not use this class directly.

+## Class DCSAnd8

+AND gate with 8 inputs as an array of two DCSAnd4 AND'ed together by an AND gate

 ## Class DCSALU